Core Learning Goals

 (includes 640 courses and formal reasoning courses)

 y.
-Employ current technologies to access information, to conduct research, and to communicate findings.
+Employ current technologies to access and evaluate information, to conduct research, and to communicate findings.

 aa.
 Understand the principles that underlie information systems.